evanspiller0202/CapstoneMTAbestroute/README.md

 Begin by opening and running File_compressor_NYCTaxisAndRideshares -- this will aggregate the public data into managable files.
 So far, I've run it for rideshares from 2019-2023, but will include older rideshare and taxi data as well in the future.

-Next, view the file NYC_TaxiRideshare_EDA.
+Then, view the file NYC_TaxiRideshare_EDA.
 This is a file that contains several exploratory visualizations and experiments that tell you key facts about what you should expect to see inside the data.

+Next, view the code in in Shortest_Path_Including_Including_Adjacency_Code.ipynb and the visualization in SpillerMaps.twb to see a rudimentary tool for drivers to view the best path from place to place for NYC.

+Next, view Longest_Path_With_Adjacency.ipynb to see the modeling for potential bus routes.

 ### Project Organization